Cube-OS/cubeOS/apis/app-api/rust/README.md

 # Rust Application API

-The Rust application API is meant to simplify development of KubOS mission applications in Rust.
+The Rust application API is meant to simplify development of CubeOS mission applications in Rust.

 It provides the following functionality: